VinGarcia/bAbI/README.md

 # Obtaining the train files

-Please note that the train#.txt files are sightly altered:
+Please note that the train#.txt files are slightly altered:

 - All the tabs were replaced by the character '|'